GoldGuYU/HS-KMON/README.md

   - https://www.unknowncheats.me/forum/anti-cheat-bypass

 # Last Words
 In case you're trying to debug this (including VMXROOT), then i'd recommend using serial ports for logging.
 I haven't done it with a physical machine but i can talk about proxmox, logging worked fine with a virtual serial port and outputting data with `__outbyte` intrinsic.
-However for some reason, VMWARE doesn't seem to receive any input on its serial ports when directly writing to the serial port using `__outbyte`.
+However for some reason, VMWARE doesn't seem to receive any input on its serial ports when directly writing to them using `__outbyte`.
 That could've been a configuration issue on my side though.
 KVM works out of the box.<br/><br/>
 If you want to actually use a debugger and not just have logs, check out this one: https://www.triplefault.io/2017/07/setup-vmm-debugging-using-vmwares-gdb_9.html